-His main research field is humor and satire, with particular but not exclusive attention to literature.
+His main research field is humor and satire across media.
 He has authored the monographs Laughter from Realism to Modernism (Oxford: Legenda / Routledge, 2015) and La scemenza del mondo (Pisa: ETS, 2011, Edinburgh Gadda First Prize), as well as several articles and book chapters on theories and practices of humor from the 18th century to the present.

 His current work focuses on humor and free speech jurisprudence, in dialogue with stakeholders such as Columbia Global Freedom of Expression and Cartoonists' Rights Network International.
 In 2021 he was awarded an NWO Vidi Grant for his project 'Humor in Court' (original title 'Forensic Humor Analysis', 2022-2027).
 This interdisciplinary project aims to set the basis for a fairer, more consistent approach to humor in legal cases concerning freedom of expression, based on insights coming from humanities-based humor research.
 As part of his NWO project, Alberto has published the report Humor and Free Speech: A Comparative Analysis of Global Case Law (with J. Young, Columbia Global Freedom of Expression, Special Collection, 2023) and co-edited the HUMOR special issue Humor and the Law: The Difficulty of Judging Jests (with B. Adriaensen, A. Bricker and T. Laros, 2022).